snotskie/ttrpg/md/index.md

       <tr>
         <th scope="row" rowspan="2">Attack</th>
         <th scope="row">Violent</th>
         <td><i>Hurt only.</i> Use your position roll to violently Attack another racer.
 On a Maximum Success, remove them from the Endeavor.
-On other successes, they move down by half your position roll, rounded down, minus one for each bust and plus one for each boon.</td>
+On other successes, they move down by the standard amount.</td>
       </tr>
       <tr>
         <th scope="row">Non-violent</th>
         <td><i>Not Hurt.</i> Use your position roll to non-violently Attack another racer.
-On a success, steal a number of temporary Blessings from them equal to half your position roll, rounded down, minus one for each bust and plus one for each boon.</td>
+On a success, steal a number of temporary Blessings from them equal to the standard amount.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Advance</th>
         <td><i>Not Hurt.</i> Use your position roll to perform a Check to advance in the race.
-On a success, move up by half your position roll, rounded down, minus one for each bust and plus one for each boon.</td>
+On a success, move up by the standard amount.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Protect</th>